-The floor surface of the deck is made of decking.
-You can think of it as the skin of your deck.
-Decking is structural in addition to being an aesthetic element for deck construction.
+Decking is structural in addition to being an aesthetic element.
 Decking must be able to support 40 lbs live load + 15 lbs dead load as it is supported between joists.
 Most decking is designed to be installed across 16" on center joists.
 You may be required to install 12" on center joists for diagonal decking.

-For many years decking was primarily wood.
-People used redwood, cedar, pressure treated pine, and even some exotic hardwoods.
-Wood has some beautiful natural charecteristics but also requires some maintenance.
+For many years, decking was primarily wood.
+People used redwood, cedar, pressure-treated pine and even some exotic hardwoods.
+Wood has some beautiful natural characteristics, but also requires some maintenance.
 Decking comes in many forms these days.
-There are over a hundred different man made decking products on the market today.
-Most are composed of wood-plastic composite, capped composite, vinyl, and aluminum.
+There are over a hundred different man-made decking products on the market today.
+Most are composed of wood-plastic composite, capped composite, vinyl and aluminum.
 They offer low-maintenance and a variety of appearances.
-Some alternative materials are prone to color fading, mold and mildew, thermal expansion and or may not be approved for use in your area.
-Do your homework and check out their waranty information.

 Wood decking is usually nailed or screwed to the joists for attachment.
 Alternative decking products have a wide range of hidden fastening systems.
 Always follow the manufacturer's instructions.